guylangston/ConsoleZ/README.md

 # ConsoleZ

-> A modern console rendering library
+> A modern multi-target (console/web/gui/tests) console rendering library

 Why use this library?
 What use cases?
 - Want a common interface/experiance across console and web apps?